bernatesquirol/tfm-docs/timeseries.md

 #### Breakpoints

-- Num breakpoints -> per period, per type
+Here we plot the number of breakpoints per type of user, we can see that is mostly similar among user types.
+We can also see a trend towards 2-3 breaks and not more, so we can say that the maximum of 5 breakpoints we stablished was a good enough approach.

 <figure style="text-align:center">
     <iframe height='370' scrolling='no' src='../tfm-plots/timeseries-breakpoints-analysis.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
-    <figcaption>Fig.4 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
+    <figcaption>Fig.5 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
 </figure>

 #### Levels

 <figure style="text-align:center">
     <iframe height='820' scrolling='no' src='../tfm-plots/timeseries-sum-js-types.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
-    <figcaption>Fig.4 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
+    <figcaption>Fig.6 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
 </figure>

 <figure style="text-align:center">
     <iframe height='520' scrolling='no' src='../tfm-plots/timeseries-sum-js-2.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
-    <figcaption>Fig.4 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
+    <figcaption>Fig.7 - Sum of changes relative to the mean of the jump between levels (J') from all timelines.</figcaption>
 </figure>